- Enables a great customer experience

 What is great customer experience?

 “Customer” is a broad concept.
-It includes direct customers, train and freight operators, plus indirect customers, such as passengers and neighbours living near train lines.
+It includes direct customers, freight operators, plus indirect customers, such as passengers and neighbours living nearby.

 For the IT Team, staff are the customers.
 This is also varied: some staff work in dangerous environments others are corporate users, who need to run office systems effectively.
 IT focuses on how they provide services more effectively to all front line staff.
 So, what is great customer service for their staff?